fivetran/dbt_google_ads/README.md

 ## Configuration

 As previously mentioned, package allows users to leverage either the Adwords API or the Google Ads API.
 You will be able to determine which API your connector is using by navigating within your Fivetran UI to the `setup` tab -> `edit connection details` link -> and reference the `API configuration` used.

+### Google Ads API Configuration
 If your connector is setup using the Google Ads API then you will need to configure your `dbt_project.yml` with the below variable:

 ```yml
 # dbt_project.yml